I’ve been value betting for several years now, and there is one question that I had to ask myself very often to max out my betting productivity.

 This way you have a good chance of getting your bet accepted and not voided later down the road.

-Live value bets: finding positive EV bets In-play
+Live value betting: finding positive EV bets In-play

 On a single event, you can find many entry points no matter if you are using value betting software or just spotting them manually.